sabahuddin/Dzematapp/replit.md

 The backend is an Express.js application built with TypeScript, following a REST API pattern.
 It uses Drizzle ORM for type-safe database operations with a PostgreSQL database backend.
 The application includes centralized error handling and persistent data storage.

 ## Data Storage Solutions
-The application uses a PostgreSQL database (Neon serverless) with Drizzle ORM for type-safe schema definitions.
+The application uses a PostgreSQL database (Hetzner production server) with Drizzle ORM for type-safe schema definitions.
 All data is stored permanently in the database and persists across application restarts.

+**Production Database Connection:** PostgreSQL TCP (using `pg` driver) hosted on Hetzner infrastructure for dzematapp.com deployment.

 ## Authentication and Authorization
 The system employs a simple session-based authentication using username/password.
 It supports guest access for public content.
 Role-based access control is implemented with four roles: Admin, Član IO (Executive Board Member), Član (Member - default for new users), and Član porodice (Family Member).
 Admins can also assign work group moderators.